-Written reports shall be maintained by the discharger and shall be retained for a minimum of five (5) years.
+Written reports shall be maintained by the discharger or laboratory, and shall be retained for a minimum of five (5) years.
 This period of retention shall be extended during the course of any unresolved litigation regarding this discharge or when requested by the Regional Board.
 Such records shall show the following for each sample:

 - 1. Identity of sample and of the Monitoring Point or Background Monitoring Point from which it was taken, along with the identity of the individual who obtained the sample; - 2.
 Date and time of sampling; - 3.
 Date and time that analyses were started and completed, and the name of the personnel performing each analysis; - 4.
 Complete procedure used, including method of preserving the sample, and the identity and volumes of reagents used; - 5.
 Calculations of results; and - 6.
-Results of analyses, and the MDL and PQL for each analysis. - E. REPORTS TO BE FILED WITH THE BOARD - 1.
-A written "Detection Monitoring Report" shall be submitted annually (Part II.B.2.), in addition to an "Annual Summary Report" (Part I.E.3.).
-The reports shall be comprised of at least the following: - a.
+Results of analyses, and the MDL and PQL for each analysis.

+E. REPORTS TO BE FILED WITH THE BOARD

+A written "Detection Monitoring Report" shall be submitted twice annually (Part II.B.2.), in addition to an "Annual Summary Report" (Part I.E.3.).
+Every five (5) years, the discharger shall submit a report concerning the direct analysis of all Constituents of Concern as indicated in Part II.B.3. ("COC Report").
+The reports shall be comprised of at least the following:

+a.
 Letter of Transmittal